 Embracing GMB (and How That has Enhanced My CrossFitting)

-If you’ve been following GMB for a while, you know that “skip the kip” is one of their long-loved phrases, but as a CrossFitter, it was something I balked at (mostly because it challenged my ego and my kipping handstands, pull-ups, and toes to bar, which weren’t doing my shoulder any favors).
+If you’ve been following GMB for a while, you know that “skip the kip” is one of their long-loved phrases, but as a CrossFitter, it was something I balked at.

 Nonetheless, I began working through Elements and, in the process, read some great articles on mindset like GMB’s autoregulation article, which taught me it was okay to have “bad” sessions, and what to do with them.

-I learned that the foundation for long-term skill building is fewer reps that are more controlled and precise and that working at a “scaled” level is actually a gift because it’s an opportunity to master the basics, and how often in life do we really have the opportunity to do that?!
+I learned that the foundation for long-term skill building is fewer reps that are controlled and precise and that working at a “scaled” level is an opportunity to master the basics.

-I still do Elements as a part of my CrossFit warm-ups and I am constantly coming back to mindset when approaching complex skill work.
+I still do Elements as a part of my CrossFit warm-up and I am constantly coming back to mindset when approaching complex skill work.
 Here’s what that looks like practically in my sessions: